What’s the Difference? An Extended Warranty vs. Car Repair Insurance

 What’s an Extended Car Warranty?

 While a factory warranty can provide excellent coverage for specific car repairs, it’s important to remember that it won’t last forever.
-For example, typically, automaker coverage lasts for 3 years/36,000 miles to 5 years/60,000 miles.
+For example, automaker coverage typically lasts 3 years/36,000 miles to 5 years/60,000 miles.
 Some luxury brands are usually covered for 4 years/50,000 miles, while others can extend as long as 10 years/100,000 miles.
 Some manufacturers may provide additional bumper-to-bumper terms or extra protection for the powertrain.
 But, at some point, regardless of how long the initial warranty coverage was, it will end.
 When that happens, purchasing an extended car warranty can provide much-needed peace of mind.

 Car owners concerned about surprise repair bills often ask, “are extended car warranties worth it?”
 And for many, the answer is yes.
 For example, a vehicle service contract from Endurance offers numerous advantages, including: